 Business Ethics Charter

-Since 2004, a Business Ethics Charter has been incorporated into CIS' management system that defines and highlights the ethical, moral and professional rules of conduct to be applied in our business practices and relations with third parties (customers, suppliers, partners, authorities, shareholders etc.).
+Since 2004, a Business Ethics Charter has been integrated into CIS’ management process that defines and emphasizes its moral values and the ethical and professional rules of conduct to be applied in our business practices and relations with third parties (customers, suppliers, partners, authorities, etc.).

 In line with these objectives, CIS has been a member of the UN Global Compact since 2005 and regularly publishes on this basis the report to stakeholders entitled “Communication on Progress”.

-In addition, CIS is actively engaged in its day-to-day operations in promoting diversity, equal opportunity employment, occupational health and safety.
-These values are shared by all CIS staff and management with the Business Ethics Charter applying to both.
+Finally, CIS is actively engaged in its day-to-day operations in promoting diversity, equal opportunity employment, occupational health and safety.
+These values are shared by all CIS staff and management and apply to everyone.